annaobara/annaobara/README.md

-# Sound & Music Computing Student 🎶
+# Sound & Music Computing Student

-**🔊 Exploring the intersection of audio, technology, and computation.**
+**Exploring the intersection of audio, technology, and computation.**
 Passionate about **DSP, spatial audio, and interactive sound experiences**.

 ## About Me
-- 🎧 Working on **real-time just intonation tuning, VR/AR music projects, and binaural processing**.
+- Working on **real-time just intonation tuning, VR/AR music projects, and binaural processing**.
-- 🔍 Interested in **signal processing, machine listening, and immersive soundscapes**.
+- Interested in **signal processing, machine listening, and immersive soundscapes**.
-- 💡 Building projects that blend **science, art, and technology**.
+- Building projects that blend **science, art, and technology**.

 ## Tech Stack
 - **Programming:** Python | MATLAB | C++ (a little) | Max/MSP